shipyardapp/Shipyard-Documentation/docs/tutorials/upload-local-file.md

 - Check [Logs](../reference/logs/logs-overview.md) to verify that your local file was uploaded.

 :::caution
-We do not recommend using this process to upload data.
-We recommend that you download data files using our native cloud storage Blueprints.
+We do not recommend using this process to upload dynamic data files.
+We recommend that you download data files using our [Library Blueprints](../reference/blueprints/blueprint-library/blueprint-library-overview.md).
 :::

 ## Setup

 First, [download this zip file](https://drive.google.com/file/d/1dlxUFR9MxKdtsO-AdWPEfsWgA2_rr2oc/view?usp=sharing), named `upload_rsa.zip` to your computer without making any changes.

-Feel free to peruse this script beforehand so you understand everything that it's doing.
-The script is accomplishing two main things:
+Feel free to peruse this zip file beforehand so you understand the contents and purpose.
+The zip file contains two files:

-1. Runs a bash script that returns a 0 exit code.
+1. `upload_rsa.sh` - A bash script that prints a success message and returns a 0 exit code.
-2. Allows the RSA key to be uploaded into Shipyard.
+2. `id_rsa` - The RSA key file to be uploaded into Shipyard.

 ## Steps

 1. Using the sidebar, click **+ New Fleet**.
-2. In the **Select a Project** dropdown, choose either the *Playground* or *Testing* Project.
+2. In the dropdown, choose either the *Playground* or *Testing* Project, then click **Select Project**

 You'll now be on the Fleet builder canvas.
 Next we'll walk through the process of building the required Vessel to upload the file to Shipyard